tonethar/IGME-430-Spring-2021/core-skills/2-github-and-heroku.md

 - Head here to create a Heroku account --> https://signup.heroku.com/
   - it's free!
   - if you give them a credit card number to verify your identity, you can get a few more free benefits, including the ability to host more apps.
-It's very easy to set up your account so that you will enver get charged anything
+It's very easy to set up your account so that you will never get charged anything

 <hr>